alt-research/mach-avs-operator-setup/holesky/mach-avs/gmnetwork-testnet/README.md

-# Installation of Mach AVS using docker for GMChain testnet
+# Installation of Mach AVS using docker for GMNetwork testnet

 ## Prerequisites